Seek ancient Japan on the Izu Peninsula – a land of hot-springs, towering peaks, empty coastal headlands and 400 year-old...

 Discover Luxury Japan Holidays

 Japan has the reputation of being an expensive country, but a hearty bowl of ramen or some side-street sushi can be just a few hundred yen and you never need to tip anybody.
 That said, Japan has some of the most luxurious and exclusive restaurants and spa retreats in the world.
-From the dozens of Michelin-starred restaurants serving cosmopolitan cuisine to the proudly Japanese multi-course kaiseki feasts included with a ryokan stay, Japan is a food lover’s paradise.
+From the dozens of Michelin-starred restaurants serving cosmopolitan cuisine to the uniquely Japanese multi-course kaiseki feasts included with a ryokan stay, Japan is a food lover’s paradise.
 Some of these ryokan preserve the architecture and customs of pre-modern Japan, with sliding screen doors, bamboo-mat floors and ornamental gardens.
-Others have a new take on the old traditions, such as the new Amanemu opening in spring 2016.
+Others have a new take on the old traditions, such as the new Amanemu spa retreat with spacious open-air onsen baths.
 There are also many landscaped havens open to the public in the cities, from Shinjuku Gyoen with its Japanese and European areas, to the austere but equally beautiful zen and moss gardens in Kyoto.